esp32 module, esp32 pinout, esp32 power ratings, esp32 applications, esp32 datasheet, esp32, esp32 features

 • As ESP32 IC is available in the QFN(Quad Flat No Leads) package, so it's quite difficult to solder the IC in embedded projects.

-• So, to ease the process of using ESP32 IC, Espressif Systems designed numerous small modules(using ESP32 chip) which have a built-in antenna and easily usable pinout.
+• So, to ease the process of using ESP32 IC, Espressif Systems designed numerous small modules(using ESP32 chip) that have a built-in antenna and easily usable pinout.

 • Other ESP32 modules are ESP32-SOLO and ESP32-WROVER.